 Islam and African collaborations

 We must first clarify beforehand that it is not about saying here that Black collaborators are the first responsible for the slave trade.
-Just like some Jews have collaborated with Hitler, and that some white Europeans have raided millions of whites in order to deliver them to the Arabs, and that Arabs and Berbers (Harkis) fought other Arabs and Berbers for France in the Algerian war, the role of Blacks in the slave trade must not make us forget that the primary responsibles are the sponsors, and therefore the Arabs, Turks and Iranians.
+Just like Hitler had 150,000 Jews in his army, and that some white Europeans have raided millions of whites in order to deliver them to the Arabs, and that Arabs and Berbers (Harkis) fought other Arabs and Berbers for France in the Algerian war, the role of Blacks in the slave trade must not make us forget that the primary responsibles are the sponsors, and therefore the Arabs, Turks and Iranians.

 So those blacks from North Africa, through the chaos that they created – opened West Africa to Arabs and therefore to slavery.
 Through war and persuasion, some Kamit (black) regional chiefs, were islamized, and those ones then applied the jihad to the vitalist Kamits.
 Even Ahmed Baba, probably the greatest Black scientist (Malian) of the Imperial era, while rejecting the curse of Ham, supported the believer-non believer division and condoned the enslavement of Vitalists .